 Shawn has 16 years of diverse but interrelated real estate experience, spanning pre-acquisition due diligence, disposition defense, marketing and representation, long-term ownership planning, revenue-generation analysis, exit-strategy formulation, valuation, land conservation (planning, valuation, easement negotiation, easement consolidation/amendment), property tax planning, 1031 exchange, and land management and stewardship.
 She specializes in ecologically significant, regionally iconic, conserved, large acreage, timberland, super luxury, renewable energy systems, green designed and built structures, and mixed-use real estate assets.
 Her relationship bandwidth is equally extensive, ranging from high net worth individuals, academic and investment institutions, to land rich-cash poor individuals and farmers, governmental bodies, and local, regional, national and international NGO’s, and her work has crossed the national and international landscape.

-Shawn attended the US Naval Academy for 3 years, holds a BA from Iowa State University, a JD and Master of Studies in Environmental Law from Vermont Law School, appraisers and brokers licenses, and a Permaculture Design certificate from Geoff Lawton’s Permaculture Research Institute.
-She is currently working toward Nutritional Education Trainer certification from Dr. Joel Fuhrman’s Nutritional Education Institute.
+Shawn attended the US Naval Academy for 3 years, holds a BA from Iowa State University, a JD and Master of Studies in Environmental Law from Vermont Law School, and a Permaculture Design Certificate from Geoff Lawton's Permaculture Research Institute-Australia, and an Advanced Nutritarian Studies from Dr. Joel Fuhrman’s Nutritional Education Institute.
 She is licensed as a certified general appraiser and real estate broker, and serves as a member of the Vermont Law School Alumni Association Board of Directors.

 Shawn is an animal lover, athlete, and vegan Nutritarian.